 Why Is It Called Put-in-Bay?

 Most people agree that the name “Put in Bay” originated from the early nautical maps of South Bass Island.
 They showed the main harbor being named Pudding Bay because it was shaped like a pudding sack used by sailors.
 A pudding sack is exactly what it sounds like… a sack used to make puddings!
 Now THAT is some serious Put-in-Bay Info!

 The official year-round population of Put-in-Bay Ohio was 128 as of the 2010 census.
 The graduating class of Put-in-Bay School averages 4 students.
-However, once the weather gets nice, the summer population swells into the thousands, with weekends seeing even more guests.
+However, once the weather gets nice, the summer population swells into the thousands, with weekends seeing even more guests at the popular Put-in-Bay lodgings and Put-in-Bay hotels.
 The Put in Bay ferries run extra boats to accommodate the huge influx of visitors who come for the bars, entertainment, and historical tourism.
 Put in Bay Golf Cart rentals and Island Taxis also abound.